 2) Landmark Crafts(HP Brand):

 Hp brand self-drilling metal screws offer peace of mind and ease of use, which is unparalleled in the industry, and they cater to specific forms of screws.
-Some types of Hp self drilling screws are:
+Some types of HP screws are:

 - ZINC Plated & XYLAN Coated self drilling metal screws, which are used for 5mm-25mm thick-hot rolled purlins.
 Hp offers these screws in either hex head (25mm / 35mm / 60 mm / 65 mm) or hex flange(90mm /120 mm).
 Both the variants are crafted from carbon steel grade C1022